• Skip to main content

 Jars of freezer tomato sauce with fresh basil.

-Recipe FAQ's
+Recipe FAQs

-How to Thicken Marinara Sauce?
+How can I thicken Marinara Sauce?

 Since this freezer marinara sauce is made entirely from fresh tomatoes, it is a rather thin sauce since tomatoes contain so much water.
 It is thickened by simmering the sauce on the stovetop to reduce the liquid.
 The longer you simmer it, the thicker it will become.
 Be sure to stir it often to release the steam.
 If you really want it to be even thicker, you can add a small can of tomato paste while it simmers.

-Can You Use Marinara Sauce for Pizza?
+Can you use Marinara Sauce for pizza?

 Yes!
-A basic marinara sauce is so versatile and pizza is a great way to use it!
+A basic marinara sauce is so versatile and homemade pizza sauce is a great way to use it!
 Thaw it overnight in the fridge, a pint jar of sauce is enough to top about 3 to 4 pizzas.

 Yes!
 Mason jars are a great alternative to storing food in plastic containers.
 When freezing food like this marinara sauce in jars, make sure to avoid sudden temperature changes that could crack the glass.
 This means, allow the food to cool slightly before filling the jars.
 Only fill them ¾'s of the way full to allow for expansion as they freeze.
 Cool the jars completely overnight in the fridge before transferring them to the freezer.
 Thaw overnight in the fridge to use.